openshift-assisted/pr-bot/README.md

 A Go-based tool to analyze merged pull requests and determine their presence across release branches.
 Available as both a **CLI tool** for individual use and a **Slack bot server** for team collaboration.

-✨ **Ready to use out of the box** - `go install` gives you a fully functional tool with embedded data, no external files needed!
+✨ **Ready to use out of the box** - `go install` gives you a fully functional tool, just configure Google Sheets API access!
 The tool helps track the deployment status of changes across different release versions.

 ## 🌿 Branch Structure